 - Use a small paintbrush to dab on a tiny bit of water, then arrange the circles to look like Lego on top of the cake.

 - Once you’ve done that 256 times – you’ll have a perfect Lego cake.
-Take lots of picture and send it to your friends, you probably won’t be doing all that work again anytime soon!
+Take lots of pictures and send it to your friends, you probably won’t be doing all that work again anytime soon!

 If you liked this tutorial, please consider donating to your local children’s hospital, or to the Give Me 5 for Kids appeal.